CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.auditd_rule_v1.rst

 configuration and audit log files by looking at individual blocks of text.

-The textfilecontent54_object element is used to define the specific block(s) of text of a file(s) to be evaluated.
+The textfilecontent54_object element is used by an textfilecontent54_test to define the specific block(s) of text of a file(s) to be evaluated.
 The textfilecontent54_object will only collect regular files on UNIX systems.